backstage/backstage/docs/frontend-system/architecture/15-plugins.md

 These are the [extensions](./20-extensions.md) that the plugin provides to the app.
 Note that you should not export any of these extensions separately from the plugin package, as they can already by accessed via the `getExtension` method of the plugin instance using the extension ID.

 The extensions that you provide to a plugin will have their `namespace` set to the plugin ID by default.
-For example, if you create an extensions using the `PageBlueprint` without any particular naming options and install that via a plugin with the ID `my-plugin`, the final extension ID will be `page:my-plugin`.
+For example, if you create an extension using the `PageBlueprint` without any particular naming options and install that via a plugin with the ID `my-plugin`, the final extension ID will be `page:my-plugin`.
 You can read more about how this works in the [extension structure documentation](./20-extensions.md#extension-structure).

 ### `routes` and `externalRoutes` options

 These are the routes that the plugin exposes to the app.
-The `routes` option declares all of the target routes that your plugin provides, i.e. routes that other plugins and link to.
+The `routes` option declares all of the target routes that your plugin provides, i.e. routes that other plugins link to.
 The `externalRoutes` option instead declares all the outgoing routes, i.e. routes that your plugins links to, which you can bind to the `routes` of other plugins.
 See the [routes documentation](./36-routes.md) for more information how to set up cross-plugin navigation.

 ### `featureFlags` option